Smithfield, New South Wales

 Located partially in the suburb, the Smithfield-Wetherill Park Industrial Estate is the largest industrial estate in the southern hemisphere and is the centre of manufacturing and distribution in greater western Sydney.
-Smithfield West is a locality within the suburb and it is an unofficial designation for the region westwards from Dublin Street to the boundary of Wetherill Park.
+A working class area, Smithfield is also multicultural, with over 130 different nationalities and 70 different languages being spoken.

 History

 Aboriginal people from the Cabrogal tribe, a sub-group of the Gandangara tribe, have lived in the Fairfield area for over 30,000 years.
+In the area that is now Smithfield, the tribe was found near the banks of Prospect Creek.